9beach/mpv-config/README.md

 ./install.sh
 ```

+If your machine has NVIDIA GPU installed, run `./install.sh nvidia`.

-In Microsoft Windows, run the following from the `Command Prompt` or
+In _Microsoft Windows_, run the following from the `Command Prompt` or
 `PowerShell`.

 ```console
 C:\path-to\mpv-config-main> install.bat
 ```

+If your machine has NVIDIA GPU installed, run `install.bat nvidia`.